elcengine/elcengine.github.io/docs/querybuilder/limit.md

 ---
-sidebar_position: 2
+sidebar_position: 200
 ---

 # Limit

-The `limit` method allows you to limit the number of documents returned in a collection.
+The `Limit` method allows you to limit the number of documents returned in a collection.

 ## Usage